actions-on-google/dialogflow-updates-nodejs/README.md

     ```
 1. In a browser, go to `https://${REGION}-${PROJECT}.cloudfunctions.net/restoreTipsDB`, to add data to the Firestore database.
 1. From the left navigation menu, click **Integrations** > **Integration Settings** under Google Assistant > Enable **Auto-preview changes** >  **Test** to open the Actions on Google simulator then say or type `Talk to my test app`.
+    + To test daily updates, choose a category and below the tip, there will be a `Send daily` suggestion chip to subscribe for daily updates.
+    + To test push notifications, choose `most recent` and below the tip, there will be an `Alert me of new tips` suggestion chip to subscribe for push notifications.
+Then you will need to add a tip to Firestore DB to receive the push notification.

 #### Push Notifications Configuration
 1. Then add a new tip to the Firestore Database to trigger a notification to the subscribed users.
 In the tips collection > select **Add document**:
     + Document ID: select **Auto ID**
     + field: `category`, type: string, value: `tools`
-    + field: `created_at`, type: string, value: `2019-04-29T011:00:00.000Z` (modify value to current date/time)
+    + field: `created_at`, type: string, value: `2019-04-29T015:00:00.000Z` and modify value to current date/time
-    + field: `tip`, type: string, value: `Push notifications TEST`
+    + field: `tip`, type: string, value: `Here's the most recent info about tools`
     + field: `url`, type: string, value: `https://developers.google.com/actions/assistant/updates/notifications`

 ### Running this Sample
-+ To test daily updates, choose a category and below the tip, there will be a `Send daily` suggestion chip to subscribe for daily updates.
-+ To test push notifications, choose `most recent` and below the tip, there will be an `Alert me of new tips` suggestion chip to subscribe for push notifications.
-Then you will need to add a tip to Firestore DB to receive the push notification.
-+ (Recommended) You can test your Action on any Google Assistant-enabled device on which the Assistant is signed into the same account used to create this project.
++ You can test your Action on any Google Assistant-enabled device on which the Assistant is signed into the same account used to create this project.
 Just say or type, “OK Google, talk to my test app”.
 + You can also use the Actions on Google Console simulator to test most features and preview on-device behavior.

 ### Troubleshooting
-+ If you come across issues when testing Daily Updates, we recommend going to the Actions console under **Build** > **Actions** > select the `tell_tip` intent to turn off Daily Updates toggle then Save, then turn on Daily updates toggle and Save.
 + When testing on an iOS device, ensure that notifications are enabled for Assistant under settings.

 ## References & Issues